Pierce Penniless: The plague

-Pamphlets also offered playwrights an opportunity to write and be published in those times when the plague had closed the theatres.
+Through pamphlets, playwrights could write and be published in those times when the plague had closed the theatres.
 Such was the case with Shakespeare's Venus and Adonis and Nashe's Pierce Penniless, which were both written and published when the theatres were closed from 1592–1593.

 As Nashe says in his introductory "Private Epistle of the Author to the Printer", the first edition of Pierce Penniless was published in London, while Nashe was out of town, because "the fear of infection detained me with my Lord [his patron Lord Strange] in the country."
 The plague is an underlying motive for the story itself—the seven deadly sins that Nashe's tale describes were said at the time to be the cause of the disease.
 Indeed, the last words that Pierce addresses to the Devil in his supplication express the wish that certain souls will be accepted into Hell, and thus will "not let our air be contaminated with their sixpenny damnation any longer".

 Pamphlet war

+Nashe participated in the Martin Marprelate controversy, by pseudonymously responding to attacks against the Church of England launched by a circle of Puritan writers, who waged a pamphlet war and wrote under the pseudonym Martin Marprelate.

-The text of Pierce Penniless contains an attack on both Richard Harvey, the astrologer and the Marinists, who, as part of the Marprelate Controversy, had been waging a pamphlet war attacking the episcopacy of the Anglican Church.
-Near the midpoint of the story, Nashe's salvo begins:
+The text of Pierce Penniless contains an attack on both Richard Harvey, the astrologer, and on his fellow Marinists Near the midpoint of the story, Nashe's salvo begins: